 When it comes to your business, what warnings do you have lit up on your dashboard?
 With a well-designed performance measurement system, you can be confident that your warnings will illuminate before a tune-up is an emergency.

-What is a performance measurement system?
+What is a Performance Measurement System?

 Improving an organization’s performance is a massive task.
 Doing it without any insight into the people powering the business is an impossible one.
-And so, many organizations are turning to performance measurement systems to benchmark progress against goals, across processes, services and products.
+And so, many organizations are turning to performance measurement systems to benchmark progress against goals, across processes, services, and products.

-Most organizations have some base level of performance measurement system, if they’re setting financial goals and monitoring progress toward them.
+Most organizations have some base level of the performance measurement system if they’re setting financial goals and monitoring progress toward them.
 But an effective performance measurement system should look well beyond just financials, and into all key performance indicators to monitor the health of the employees who make up the organization.
 You may have a full fuel tank, but if your check engine light is on, there’s still a problem.

 Why use a performance measurement system?